EthanHNguyen/ethanhnguyen.github.io/_posts/2026-04-27-ato-copilot-source-backed-ai.md

 The important design choice is that the system is not a generic chatbot.

+For example, if an evidence artifact claims that audit logging is enabled, a useful system should not simply repeat that claim.
+It should map the claim to the relevant control area, quote the exact source text, identify whether retention or access review evidence is missing, and suggest what a reviewer should inspect next.

 A blank chat interface asks the user to know what to ask.
 A compliance workflow needs the opposite: it should shape messy evidence into reviewer-ready work products.
 The interaction should start with artifacts and produce structured analysis, not start with a prompt box and hope the user interrogates the system correctly.

 That is the difference between AI as an answer machine and AI as workflow infrastructure.